ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 In order to produce a (notification) response to a GET request asking for a diff query of the TRL, the Authorization Server performs the following actions.

 1. The Authorization Server defines the positive integer NUM as follows.
-If the value N specified in the query parameter 'diff' in the GET request is equal to 0 or greater than a pre-defined positive integer N\_MAX, then NUM takes the value of N_MAX.
+If the value N specified in the query parameter 'diff' in the GET request is equal to 0 or greater than the pre-defined positive integer N\_MAX (see {{sec-trl-endpoint-supporting-diff-queries}}), then NUM takes the value of N_MAX.
 Otherwise, NUM takes N.

 2. The Authorization Server prepares U = min(NUM, SIZE) diff entries, where SIZE <= N_MAX is the number of TRL updates pertaining to the requester and currently stored at the Authorization Server.
 Note that SIZE = 0 yields U = 0, in which case no diff entries are prepared.

-    The prepared diff entries are related to the U most recent TRL updates pertaining to the requester.
-In particular, the first entry refers to the most recent of such updates, the second entry refers to the second from last of such updates, and so on.
+    The prepared diff entries are related to the U most recent TRL updates pertaining to the requester, as maintained in the update collection for that requester (see {{sec-trl-endpoint-supporting-diff-queries}}).
+In particular, the first diff entry refers to the most recent of such updates, the second diff entry refers to the second from last of such updates, and so on.

     Each diff entry is a CBOR array 'diff_entry', which includes the following two elements.